rhymeswithmogul/MailPolicyExplainer/man/en-US/Test-DaneRecord.md

 ## NOTES
 This cmdlet does not attempt to connect to the server and test that the DANE records are valid.
 It only tests them for correctness.

+DNSSEC is a requirement for DANE;  thus, DNSSEC validation cannot be disabled for this cmdlet.

 ## RELATED LINKS

 [Test-MXRecord]()